-The area is known as Africa’s Adventure Capital because there is so much to see and do.
-In addition to touring the Falls, you can also see them from the air on a helicopter or microlight trip.
-Hit the water in a canoe, raft or cruising boat; meet habituated elephants; leap off the historic bridge; and swim in the mischievously named Devil’s Pool.
+Furthermore, you can hit the water in a canoe, raft or cruising boat; meet orphaned elephants; leap off the historic bridge; and swim in the mischievously named Devil’s Pool.
 There’s also plenty of shopping and history, as well as lazy days in the sunshine after an action-packed Victoria Falls safari.
 Thousands of visitors come to Victoria Falls every year to come face to face with our planet's biggest sheet of falling water.
 Here are a few reasons why we love Victoria Falls tours:

-- The largest uninterrupted sheet of falling water in the world.
+- It's the largest uninterrupted sheet of falling water in the world.

-- Both sides are well worth a visit and it’s relatively easy to travel between the two.
+- Both the Zimbabwe and Zambia sides are well worth a visit, and it’s relatively easy to travel between the two.

 "The Zambezi River is Indescribable"